AhmetZamanis/UsedCarKicksClassification/Report.md

     `lightning_logs` folder.

 - Finally, we create the `Trainer`.
-The trainer takes the model, dataloaders, callbacks and additional parameters, and performs training, testing and prediction.
+The trainer takes the model, dataloaders, callbacks and additional settings, and performs training, testing and prediction.

   - We set parameters such as a high number of maximum training epochs (as early stopping is active), GPU training options, and logging /